JuyalAkash/javascript-random-number/README.md

-This is a simple JavaScript random number generator lik ludo game.
+This is a simple JavaScript random number generator like ludo game using HTML, CSS, and JavaScript.